a3rev/a3-portfolio/readme.txt

 == Upgrade Notice ==

+= 2.6.1 =
+Big Maintenance Update.
+Important! - Clear all caches after this update, including your browser cache.
+3 Bug Fixes plus 2 Mobile UI and UX tweaks.
+Big fix for conflict with themes that filter Content in wp head.

 = 2.6.0 =
 Feature Upgrade.
 This version adds full compatibility with the popular Divi premium theme by adding Category and Tags templates when that theme is used.